mateuszone/Filmweb/README.md

 # Filmweb
 A real movie-fan application built with Django Framework.
 In this project I've implemented full user authentication system and many subdomains:

+## General Info
+List of most import urls to check inside this application:

 Home:
 - simple main page